By H. Michael Steinberg – Colorado Criminal Defense Lawyer For Bail Bond Issues

 A Summary of The Key Changes To C.R.S.
 Section 16-4-103 – Setting Bond In Colorado

-This law – which I have argued for more than 30 years importantly – is substantially different from predecessor.
+This law – which I have argued for more than 35 years importantly – is substantially different from the predecessor law.

 (1) Must now review of bond and conditions fixed upon return of an indictment or filing of an information or complaint (including on warrants issued after the filing of charging documents);